 - 1. The federal, tribal, state and provincial governments should place a moratorium on new or increased water uses, diversions, and other changes to the Great Lakes and St. Lawrence River water system, until a comprehensive conservation and ecosystem restoration strategy has been developed and implemented in legislation and permitting - 2.
-The goal of the strategy must be to protect and affirmatively restore the basin water system, not just fend off additional harm - 3.
-A central objective of the strategy must be substantial reductions in basin water consumption and use
+The goal of the strategy must be to protect and affirmatively restore the basin water system, not just fend off additional harm

-- 14. Water use approvals must be rescindable if evidence later arises that they are no longer, or never were, consistent with the strategy and standard - 15.
+- 13. The effects of all approved water uses must be monitored for periodic evaluation of the uses against the standard and strategy, and to inform future water use decisions.
+This monitoring information should be included in the binational water information base - 14.
+Water use approvals must be rescindable if evidence later arises that they are no longer, or never were, consistent with the strategy and standard - 15.
 Every individual's right to water for basic human needs-drinking, cooking, and bathing-must be guaranteed